 1994.
 Their edition sizes are very low and would be considered extremely rare today.

-Zadar Studios celebrated its ten year anniversary in 2004, a significant
+Zadar Studios celebrated its ten year anniversary in 2004, a significant milestone for

-cast, hand painted miniature figurines.
+painted miniature figurines.

 Randall continues to grow as an artist and is constantly